-- A fit-for-purpose network of open space distributed across the development area, which provides a variety of recreational opportunities for the Taraika community as well as the rest of the District. - To achieve this, the Master Plan includes: - The primary public open space (A) for Taraika will be located alongside the neighbourhood commercial centre, potentially co-located with services that will support the needs of the new community, with smaller parks distributed throughout the development area (B).
+A fit-for-purpose network of open space distributed across the development area, which provides a variety of recreational opportunities for the Taraika community as well as the rest of the District.

+The primary public open space (A) for Taraika will be located alongside the neighbourhood commercial centre,

-- Minimum of 2ha of useable recreational space per 1000 people. - Public open spaces with play or recreational areas within 800m of all dwellings. - Lots and streets designed to front houses towards parks and reserves and provide natural surveillance over them to contribute to safety.
+- potentially co-located with services that will support the needs of the new community, with smaller parks distributed throughout the development area (B). - Minimum of 2ha of useable recreational space per 1000 people. - Public open spaces with play or recreational areas within 800m of all dwellings. - Lots and streets designed to front houses towards parks and reserves and provide natural surveillance over them to contribute to safety.